 The Mughal Feast: Recipes from the Kitchen of Emperor Shah Jahan by using Salma Yusuf Husain

-Salma tries to familiarise her readers with the mystique of ‘Mughal cuisine,’ which borrowed closely from Turkish, Afghani, and Persian patterns.
+Salma tries to familiarise her readers with the charisma of ‘Mughal cuisine,’ which borrowed closely from Turkish, Afghani, and Persian patterns.
 The Mughal Khansamas efficaciously married the foreign impacts with Kashmiri, Punjabi, and Deccan elements.

 Highlights